Joint constraint on the jet structures from the short GRB population and GRB 170817A: Confronting the jet structures with the population statistics of SGRBs

-Furthermore, by taking a constant emission duration of $T\sim1$ s for all SGRBs and all emission directions, we can connect the observational isotropic luminosity with the emission energy directly as $L_{\rm iso}=E_{\rm iso}/ T$.
-Then, the direction-dependence of the isotropic luminosity can be described analytically by the following functions:
+Furthermore, we derive the observational isotropic luminosity from the emission energy by using $L_{\rm iso}=E_{\gamma,\rm iso}/ T$, where $T$ is the duration of the emission.
+Here, for simplicity, we assume a constant value of $T\sim1$ s for all SGRBs.
+Therefore, the direction-dependence of the isotropic luminosity can be described analytically by the following functions, which are obtained by fitting the $E_{\gamma,\rm iso}-\theta_{\rm obs}$ relations displayed in Figure \ref{Eiso}.
+Specifically, for a constant duration, we have

 for the power-law and single-Gaussian jets and